|

 16th October 2022: Added Trip Report for Chamonix, France, visit in August 2022 (Chamonix 2022)

-14th November 2022: Updated Black Kite page with breeding and migration data for SW Northumberland in 2022: rapid colonisation in progress (Black Kite in Northumberland)
+14th November 2022: Updated Black Kite page with breeding and migration data for SW Northumberland in 2022: rapid colonisation in progress (Population of the Black Kite in Northumberland)

 17th November 2022: Updated Hobby page with disappointing results for SW Northumberland in 2022 (Population of the Hobby in SW Northumberland).